-Motivated by the recent surge of violence in the Middle East, we model radicalization in a society comprised of two competing religious, ethnic, or political groups.
-Each of the "sects" is divided into moderate and radical factions, with intra-group transitions occurring either spontaneously or through active propaganda.
-We also include the possibility for violent attacks from one group to the other.
-The intra-group transition rates are modeled to explicitly depend on the actions and characteristics of the other group, including violent episodes, effectively coupling the dynamics of the two sects.
-We use a game theoretic framework and assume that radical factions may tune "strategic" parameters to optimize given utility functions aimed at maximizing their ranks while minimizing the damage inflicted by their rivals.
-Constraints include limited overall resources that must be optimally allocated between internal propaganda efforts and external attacks on the other group.
-Various scenarios are considered, from symmetric sects whose behaviors mirror each other, to totally asymmetric ones where one sect may have a larger population or a superior resource availability than the other.
-We discuss under what conditions sects preferentially employ propaganda or violence, the resulting radical population lev-
+We model radicalization in a society consisting of two competing religious, ethnic or political groups.
+Each of the 'sects' is divided into moderate and radical factions, with intragroup transitions occurring either spontaneously or through indoctrination.
+We also include the possibility of one group violently attacking the other.
+The intra-group transition rates of one group are modelled to explicitly depend on the actions and characteristics of the other, including violent episodes, effectively coupling the dynamics of the two sects.
+We use a game theoretic framework and assume that radical factions may tune 'strategic' parameters to optimize given utility functions aimed at maximizing their ranks while minimizing the damage inflicted by their rivals.
+Constraints include limited overall resources that must be optimally allocated between indoctrination and external attacks on the other group.
+Various scenarios are considered, from symmetric sects whose behaviours mirror each other, to totally asymmetric ones where one sect may have a larger population or a superior resource availability.
+We discuss under what conditions sects preferentially employ indoctrination or violence, and how allowing sects to readjust their strategies allows for small, violent sects to grow into large, indoctrinated communities.